-2. By 1917 he was a high-ranking Bolshevik, playing a leading role in the Russian Revolution and early Soviet Union.
+2. By 1917 he was a high-ranking Bolshevik and played a leading role in the Russian Revolution and the early Soviet Union.

 3. Though not groomed to lead, Stalin was cunning and manipulative and by 1928 was in charge of Soviet Russia.

 4. Like Hitler, Stalin wanted to transform and militarise his country – and was paranoid about threats to his power.

 5. Though they never met or even spoke, Hitler and Stalin loathed each other on political grounds.
 Both men hoped to buy time to prepare for the future Nazi-Soviet war they knew was inevitable.